-Top 10 Tips for Your Local SEO Strategy in 2021
+Top 10 Tips for Your Local SEO Strategy

 Looking for the best tips to improve your local SEO strategy and generate more local leads & sales for your business?

 Local search engine optimization (SEO) includes any activities you undertake to increase the visibility of your business in local search results in search engines like Google and Bing.

 Search engines return local search results when customers search for businesses that typically make face-to-face contact with their customers, including retail, restaurants, in-person service providers, trade professionals, and many more.

 Local SEO tactics help improve the visibility of your business in local search results and local 3-pack search results.
 The most common local SEO tactics are building directory listings, online reputation management, and generating online reviews.

 Image: A search for a local business on Google returns several types of search results.
 The local 3-pack consists of three local business recommendations and Map data from Google Maps showing the location of each business.
 There are also localized search results that appear in the familiar search result format.

 A local SEO strategy helps you integrate these tactics and apply them to your campaign in a cohesive way, organizing and prioritizing to achieve the best results in the shortest time period.